quicwg/base-drafts/draft-ietf-quic-transport.md

 time to congestion events.

 The algorithms in {{QUIC-RECOVERY}} are expected to be resilient to receivers that do not follow guidance offered above.
-However, an implementer should only deviate from these requirements after careful consideration of the performance implications of doing so.
+However, an endpoint should only deviate from these requirements after careful consideration of the performance implications of a change, for connections made by the endpoint and for other users of the network.

 An endpoint that is only sending ACK frames will not receive acknowledgments from its peer unless those acknowledgements are included in packets with